Sibling Rivalry

 Read on to learn more about how siblings get along the way they do and how you can help them learn to live together in peace.

-• Half siblings share either the same mother or the same father.
+- Half siblings share either the same mother or

 Many things affect relationships between brothers and sisters.
 Some of these are: